Years 10 – 12

 Over the final two years students will complete a pathway to further study or employment.
 They may choose to do this through studying for the following certificates or combinations of Certificates:

-- VCE and VET (Vocation Education and Training).
+- VCE and VET (Vocational Education and Training)

 - Any of the above and a university study.